fusioncharts/dev_centre_docs/getting-started/php/your-first-map-using-php.md

 10. Create the map instance and set the following:

     * Set the map type as `world`.
-Each chart type is represented with a unique chart alias.
-For World map, the alias is `world`.
+Each map is represented with a unique alias.
+For **World map**, the alias is `world`.
 Find the complete list of map types with their respective alias[ here](https://www.fusioncharts.com/dev/map-guide/list-of-maps).

     * Set the map `id`.